Northern Sky Narrowband Survey: Instruments

 Images of the instruments

-Below are a few photos of the instruments.
+Since 2022, the instruments are arranged in two arrays.
+Photos of them can be found below.
 Click on the images for higher resolution versions.

 Both arrays of the Northern Sky Narrowband Survey Both arrays of the Northern Sky Narrowband Survey